Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Results

-\tb{Hence, the ``coupled'' rotation significantly influences the mass disruption from the initial WD during tidal interaction, which eventually reflects in the core mass fraction variation with time.} The increased precession of the retrograde orbit of the BH, combined with the initial spin of the WD in the direction of the WD's orbital motion, enhances the disruption from the initial WD. \tb{In contrast, a prograde BH spin combined with a retrograde spin of the WD makes the WD more resilient to tidal disruption.
-We show the variation in the mass difference between the two tidal tails ($\Delta m$) over normalized time in the Right panel of Figure \ref{fig.RBHRWD}.
+Hence, the ``coupled'' rotation significantly influences the mass disruption from the initial WD during tidal interaction, which eventually reflects in the core mass fraction variation with time.
+The increased precession of the retrograde orbit of the BH, combined with the initial spin of the WD in the direction of the WD's orbital motion, enhances the disruption from the initial WD.
+In contrast, a prograde BH spin combined with a retrograde spin of the WD makes the WD more resilient to tidal disruption.
+We show the variation in the mass difference between the two tidal tails ($\Delta m$) over normalized time in the right panel of Figure \ref{fig.RBHRWD}.
 Here, $\Delta m$ is normalized with respect to the initial WD mass.
 Specifically, $\Delta m = m_1 - m_2$, where $m_1$ is the mass of the tidal tail closer to the BH and $m_2$ is the mass of the tidal tail farther from the BH.
+The individual evolutions of $m_1$ and $m_2$ are provided in Appendix~\ref{app:m1m2}.
 The mass difference increases notably when the BH is in a retrograde orbit and the WD has a prograde spin.
 In partial TDEs, the asymmetric mass loss in the two tidal tails can lead to interesting phenomena.
-Previous studies by \cite{Manukian2013} and \cite{Gafton2015} have shown that asymmetric mass loss results in a ``kick" of the surviving core in the context of TDEs by SMBHs when the incoming trajectory is parabolic.
-In this work, the significant change in $\Delta m$ for ``coupled" rotation combinations may also impart additional specific orbital energy to the surviving self-bound core.
+Previous studies by \cite{Manukian2013} and \cite{Gafton2015} have shown that asymmetric mass loss results in a ``kick" of the surviving core in the context of TDEs by super-massive BHs when the incoming trajectory is parabolic.
+However, the final fate of the core, whether it remains bound or becomes unbound, also depends on other factors, such as the injection of orbital energy into the oscillation modes of the stellar object through tides.
+As discussed in \cite{Broggi2024}, this energy transfer can play a significant role beyond a certain pericenter distance for different stellar models.
+If the energy dissipated from the orbital energy into oscillation modes surpasses the orbital energy gain from the asymmetric tidal tail formation, the core could remain tightly bound to the black hole.
+Given this, we compute the orbital energy change of the self-bound core for different ``coupled'' rotation combinations.
 The relative change in the specific orbital energy of the core compared to the initial specific orbital energy of the WD is about $10^{-3}\,\%$ for the maximum mass disruption combination and about $0.6 \times 10^{-3}\,\%$ for the minimum mass disruption combination.
 However, this increase in specific orbital energy is not enough for the disrupted WD to escape the BH's influence.
 Therefore, it may require multiple interactions to completely eject the WD from the BH's influence.
-Such multiple interactions involving an IMBH and a main sequence star have recently been reported in \cite{Kiroglu}.}
+Such multiple interactions involving an IMBH and a main sequence star have recently been reported in \cite{Kiroglu}.